emipa606/AdvancedRaiders/README.md

 After proper research you can use medic's medicine to create something useful for your colony.

- I strongly recommend https://steamcommunity.com/sharedfiles/filedetails/?id=1778821244]dont drop items mod to use with this one.
+ I strongly recommend [dont drop items mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1778821244) to use with this one.
 Or without, it is cool by itself.
  Also you shold set enemy death on downed chance for about 50% or less.
 Merc medics need someone to "heal" after all.

  Should be compatible with any mod that doesn't alter the way npc groups work.
 And even if it does, it probably wont cause any troubles.
 Probably.
 As for CE, I havent tested it, but 99% no since this mod adds new weapon.